-Where
+where

 MEd is the longitudinal bending moment

-C is the corresponding longitudinal curvature, that might be non-linear
+C is the corresponding longitudinal curvature, that might be nonlinear

-(5) Where the tubular pile is filled with coarse soil with relative density ID = 65 to 100 % in accordance with EN ISO 14688-2:2018, table 5, the bending moments calculated in accordance with (1) may be reduced by applying the factor soil fill determined in accordance with 8.9.7 (6).
+(5) Where the tubular pile is filled with coarse soil with relative density ID = 65 to 100 % in accordance with EN ISO 14688-2:2018, Table 5, the bending moments calculated in accordance with (1) may be reduced by applying the factor βsoil fill determined in accordance with 8.9.7 (6).
 Presence of fill with soil of the specified relative density is required till at least 2 D above the cross section considered.

 (6) The resistance for circumferential bending should be taken as the plastic shell bending resistance, also for Class 4 sections.